HellBus1/VentNote/README.md

 <br />

 ## 📑 Installation Steps
-The binary file consist of 3 file (source codes and debug apk)
+The binary file consists of 3 files (source codes and debug APK)
 1. [Download the app](https://github.com/HellBus1/VentNote/releases) by clicking the green button or this link.

 For App :

-1. Locate the file and install, you might get a warning (allow install from untrusted source), that's because the app isn't from the playstore, but it's safe to install.
+1. Locate the file and install.
+You might get a warning (allow install from untrusted source), that's because the app isn't from the playstore, but it's safe to install.
 2. After installing, you should be able to use the app.

 For Source Code :

-1. Clone the repositoy or download source code.zip / source code.tar.gz
+1. Clone the repository or download source code.zip / source code.tar.gz
 2. Extract the source code
-3. Open with android studio and wait the build until done
+3. Open with Android Studio and wait for the build until done

 <br />